bushrakalaji/Symester-project-1/README.md

 ## Description

-An interactive science museum called the Community Science Museum.
+An interactive science museum is called  Community Science Museum.
 Its core target audience is primary and middle school children (7-15) and families with young children.
 The website is informative and appealing, designed to attract middle school pupils and their parents.
 The website is responsive and easy to use on a variety of devices.

 ### Site architecture :